swapnali-34/QA-Portfolio/05-SQL/07-SQL-Validation-Report.md

 ### Objective

-Perform a complete validation of order data against all defined business rules.
+Perform a complete validation of order data against all defined business rules, and confirm the validation logic itself is trustworthy — i.e. that it actually flags bad data rather than passing everything by default.

 An order is considered valid only when:
 - Customer exists.